 About

-Enyi recently studied for an MA in Orchestral Conducting with Sian Edwards at the Royal Academy of Music.
-He graduated in 2024 with Distinction and was awarded a DipRAM prize for outstanding final recital.
-He also won the Conducting Prize for the highest final recital mark and won HRH Princess Alice, The Duchess of Gloucester Prize for exemplary studentship and performance.
+Growing up in Camden, North London, Enyi’s musical journey started initially as a percussionist and saxophonist and member of the Camden Music Hub.
+Enyi studied conducting with Sian Edwards at the Royal Academy of Music, where he held the Derek Butler Award.
+He graduated in 2024 with Distinction, alongside which, he was awarded a DipRAM prize for outstanding final recital, won the Conducting Prize for highest final recital mark, and won HRH Princess Alice, The Duchess of Gloucester Prize for exemplary studentship and performance.
+Enyi recently appeared on BBC Radio 3’s This Classical Life presented by Jess Gillam, and the podcast Things People Do, hosted by Joe Marler and Tom Fordyce.

 Upcoming Events